 Best temperature to bake pizza

-When baking homemade pizza in an oven, I find the best temperature is 450F.
+When making homemade pizza in an oven, I find the best temperature is anywhere between 425F-450F.
 I also always preheat my pizza stone in the oven while I am rolling out the dough.

 Also, I always rotate the pan 180 degrees halfway through baking so my pizza forms an evenly browned crust.
 My final tip is to always cook the pizza on the middle rack with another tray or pizza stone on top.
 This helps the crust bake evenly and not get too crispy before it can cook throughout.